 If you’re interested in becoming a volunteer coach please fill out this form.
 Commissioner Mike Dober will then review your submission and get back to you!
-Coach is a very rewarding and our league thrives on volunteer coaches who care about our players and want to be a part of a community.
+Coaching is a very rewarding experience and our league thrives on volunteer coaches who care about our players and want to be a part of a community.

-We have a handbook that offers everything from drills to offensive plays and defensive schemes.
+We have a handbook that offers everything from drills and practice plans to offensive plays and defensive schemes.
 Items in this manual were contributed to the league by experienced coaches.
-This is a great resources for a new coach who wants to be prepared and for an experienced coach who is looking to change up their practices.
+This is a great resource for both a new coach who wants to be prepared and for an experienced coach who is looking to change up their routine.

 Whether you are an experienced coach or a novice taking the reins of your first team, your main goal should be to create a fun and safe learning environment for your players.
 Many of the skills your players will practice and play with are just like those of their NFL heroes.
 Feel free to emphasize this connection to the real-life game!

 NFL FLAG games were designed to make it easy for every player to participate in their team's success.
 While size and skill certainly come into play when the action starts, your coaching should emphasize this aspect of "working together.”